 Forsythia: Shrub Basics

-Forsythia is an extremely easy shrub to grow, and is easy to incorporate into the landscape.
-Gardeners who wish to have a ready supply of fresh flowers all winter long should consider planting a few Forsythia shrubs against a forest backdrop, or as part of a hedge.
-Personally, I prefer the look of the bush in its natural state - far too many people prune the shrubs into odd-looking balls or cubes.
+Forsythia is an extremely easy shrub to grow, and it's easy to incorporate into the landscape.
+Gardeners who wish to have a ready supply of fresh flowers all winter long should consider planting a few Forsythia shrubs against a forest backdrop or as part of a hedge.
+Personally, I prefer the look of the bush in its natural state—far too many people prune the shrubs into odd-looking balls or cubes.
 While topiary has a place in more formal gardens, don't prune Forsythia when it is placed in a more natural setting.
 The whip-like branches are absolutely beautiful when they are laden with flowers in the spring.

 It is possible to "propagate" Forsythia by taking a branch and bending it to the ground.
 Cover a portion of the branch with soil, and wait for roots to form.
 Once rooted, cut the branch from the parent plant and re-plant in a new location.
 This is a handy way of getting Forsythia bushes for free (make sure you get permission from the plant's owner before propagating)!